-In 2017, our shareholders approved the Board of Directors' recommendation that we conduct an advisory vote on executive compensation on an annual basis.
-Accordingly, Proposal Two requests shareholder approval of the 2022 compensation of our named executives as disclosed in this Proxy Statement.
-Following the vote on this proposal, and subject to the outcome of Proposal Three, the next say-on-pay vote will occur in connection with the Company's 2024 annual meeting.
+In 2023, our shareholders approved the Board of Directors' recommendation that we conduct an advisory vote on executive compensation on an annual basis.
+Accordingly, Proposal Two requests shareholder approval of the 2023 compensation of our named executives as disclosed in this Proxy Statement.
+Following the vote on this proposal, the next say-on-pay vote will occur in connection with the Company's 2025 annual meeting.